-5 We have been aware that there is some confusion in the Church between the Person and the Office of the Bishop, which has also been a common misunderstanding in responses to the consultation process.
+5 We have been aware that there is some confusion in the Church between the Person and the Office of the Bishop.
 While there are very many occasions where the bishop themselves will, as a person, wish to involve him- or herself in the care and wellbeing of their clergy, much of the care and wellbeing offered in any place will be given through the Office of the Bishop, which includes diocesan staff, professional services paid for by the diocese, Archdeacons, Area/Rural Deans and much more.
 There is a parallel here between a pastoral visit from the local Vicar to a parishioner and a similar visit which the Vicar asks a member of her ministry team to undertake.
 Both are in the name of the Vicar, but only one is a personal visit.